There Is No Cure For Alzheimer’s Dementia And Rates Are Skyrocketing.

 - Alzheimer’s is being renamed Diabetes Type 3.
 This is a correlation between Alzheimer’s disease and diabetes, metabolic syndrome, and insulin resistance.

-As always, thank you for your attention.
-It'a truly an honor for me to have it.
+- As always, thank you for your attention.
+It’s truly an honor for me to have it.

 I hope this helps.

-Please leave me your me your comments, questions, and let me know if there are other topics you would like me to discuss in future posts.
+Please leave me your comments, questions, and let me know if there are other topics you would like me to discuss in future posts.